Sherman5A/apple-silicon/report/report.md

 # Abstract

-Apple announced their two year transition plan to internally-designed Apple Silicon processors, ending the use of Intel x86-64 processors, at the World Wide Developers Conference (WWDC) 2020 [@apple-announcement].
+Apple announced their two-year transition plan to internally-designed Apple Silicon processors, ending the use of Intel x86-64 processors, at the World Wide Developers Conference (WWDC) 2020 [@apple-announcement].
 This report will explore the transition's motives and results through investigating the history and characteristics of other contemporary processor families, comparing them to Apple's M1 series.
-Information was sourced mainly through secondary-literature, such as, academic reports, press releases, news articles.
+Information was sourced mainly through secondary literature, such as, academic reports, press releases, news articles.
 The report found a common reason for Apple's processor transitions, supply issues and dissatisfaction with processor performance or direction.
 Apple's move to in-house designs provides them with control over both issues.
 Furthermore, in-house